I shared an Organization Development Case Study and outcomes with the Organization Development Network of Western New York.

 - Every action and decision is filtered through – will this attract or repel trust?

-- As experts our words and actions mean something.
-We are working on people’s lives, be sure that the information you are sharing is best for the organization and is correct.
+- As experts, our words and actions mean something.
+We are working on people’s lives, be sure that the information you share is correct and best for the organization.

 Results from work with a Health Insurance Company’s IT department